Austin Riley: Atlanta Braves

-After beginning the 2021 season in a hitting slump that saw him go 8-for-44 with no extra-base hits, Riley made a significant change to the mental aspect of his at bats, working with minor league hitting coach Mike Brumley to recognize where an off-speed pitch would land, and avoid swinging at the sliders that pitchers had used against him in prior years.
+After beginning the 2021 season in a hitting slump that saw him go 8-for-44 with no extra-base hits, Riley made a significant change to the mental aspect of his at bats, working with minor league hitting coach Mike Brumley to recognize where an off-speed pitch would land and avoid swinging at the sliders that pitchers had used against him.
 After batting in the back half of the lineup through late May, Riley was promoted to cleanup hitter, where he helped push the Braves back to the top of the NL East.

-He finished the 2021 season hitting .303 with 33 home runs (10th in the NL), 107 RBIs (2nd), 168 strikeouts (4th), and a .898 OPS, joining Eddie Mathews and Chipper Jones as the only Atlanta third basemen to hit .300 with at least 30 home runs and 100 RBIs in a season at the age of 24 or younger.
-Ozzie Albies put up similar numbers, and the pair became the fifth set of teammates to individually construct 30-home run, 100-RBI seasons at the age of 24 or younger.
-On defense, his 14 errors were second-most among NL third basemen, while his 300 assists ranked first.
+He finished the 2021 regular season hitting .303 with 33 home runs (10th in the NL), 107 RBIs (2nd), 168 strikeouts (4th), and a .898 OPS, joining Eddie Mathews and Chipper Jones as the only Atlanta third basemen to hit .300 with at least 30 home runs and 100 RBIs in a season at the age of 24 or younger.
+Ozzie Albies also reached those milestones, and the pair became the fifth set of teammates to each have 30-home run, 100-RBI seasons at the age of 24 or younger.
+On defense, Riley's 14 errors were second-most among NL third basemen, while his 300 assists ranked first.

-On October 16, 2021, Riley recorded his first career walk-off hit in Game 1 of the NLCS against the Los Angeles Dodgers, allowing Ozzie Albies to score and the Braves to win 3–2.
+On October 16, Riley recorded his first career walk-off hit in Game 1 of the NLCS against the Los Angeles Dodgers, allowing Ozzie Albies to score and the Braves to win 3–2.
 In Game 6, Riley had 2 hits and 1 RBI to help the Braves close out the series.
 The Braves would eventually go onto win the 2021 World Series, earning Riley his first World Series ring.
-After the season ended, Riley and three teammates (Freddie Freeman, Max Fried, and Ozzie Albies) won the Silver Slugger Awards for their respective positions.
+After the season ended, Riley and three teammates, Freddie Freeman, Max Fried, and Ozzie Albies, won the Silver Slugger Awards for their respective positions.